 This also include 'if/then applications', for example where the applicant states they want access to X documents, unless Situation A exists, in which case they want Y documents, requiring the decision maker to investigate Situation A before they know what the applicant is seeking.

 Applications of this kind are different from applications for, for example, 'all documents about the Minister's reasons for cancelling the road development', or 'all information about why I didn't get the job' as in those cases the decision maker does not have to undertake an analysis, conduct an investigation, or draw conclusions to determine what the applicant is seeking.

 Where the application seeks answers to questions

 The RTI Act creates a right to apply for access to documents.
-It does not create a right to have questions answered or to have answers to questions extracted from documents.10 However, where an access application seeks to ask questions, it is appropriate to treat the application as a request for documents containing the answers to those questions.
+It does not create a right to have questions answered or to have answers to questions extracted from documents.10 However, in some circumstances, it will be appropriate to treat these kinds of application as a request for documents containing the answers to those questions.
 This will only be suitable where, taking into account the nature of the questions, it is both possible and reflects the applicant's intentions in framing their application.11

 If it is not suitable to interpret the application as a request for documents, the application will not be compliant with section 24(2)(b).
 In those circumstances, the decision maker could:

 - assist the applicant to rework their scope into an application for documents; or

 - direct the applicant to the relevant part of the agency to have their questions answered.